adityagrewal/rwu-rs/README.md

 | RP2350 (Pico 2 W) | ✅ | ✅ | ✅ | ✅ | ⚠️ workaround | ✅ |
 | LPC845-BRK Rev A | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ |

-Neither RISC-V board has an on-chip DAC — both DAC entries are a PWM output through an external RC low-pass filter rather than a true DAC peripheral.
+Neither RISC-V board has an on-chip DAC, both DAC entries are a PWM output through an external RC low-pass filter rather than a true DAC peripheral.
 The LPC845 is, ironically, the only board here with a real one.